jpage8580/GTUltra/readme_gtultra.txt

 V 1.2.0

 FIXES:
-Playback / editor lockup fixes for 3+4 SIDs
-Can now step backwards in orderlist if reaching a transpose or repeat marker
+Fixed playback / editor lockups when looping sections Can now step backwards in orderlist if reaching a transpose or repeat marker Linux support - many fixes (thank you tlr and theK)

 CHANGES:
 Window can be resized (dragging bottom corner) - Window width/height ratio is retained (scaled by window height)